pokt-network/node-nanny/README.md

 - Create a `docker-compose.yml` file with the above contents from the example file.

 - _Database location: Ensure the filepath `/data/db` exists on your machine; this is where your inventory database will be located.
-Otherwise, if you would like to use a directory other than `/data/db` for your database location, you must set the `nn_db.volumes` property to the path you would like to store your inventory DB and logs._
+If you would like to use a directory other than `/data/db` for your database location, you must set the `nn_db.volumes` property to the path you would like to store your inventory DB and logs._

 ### 3. Set Environment Variables